SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ### Widget "Data Point Table"

-This widget configuration is identical  to data points graph.
-Except visualizing the data as a line-chart, data is visualized in a tabular format.
+This widget configuration is identical  to data points graph, except instead of visualizing the data as a line-chart, data is visualized in a tabular format.

 * The data points table widget displays data based on selected data points, time interval and aggregation.